Boierul/Boierul/README.md

           </br>
           `Technologies:`    .NET Core, Java, Java SpringBoot, PostgreSQL, GraphQL, Heroku Cloud Platform
           </br>
-          `Description:`   A three tier system that allow employees to sell a ticket through the use of a fully functional website.
+          `Description:`   A three tier system that allows cinema's employees to sell its tickets through the use of a fully functional website.
 Middleware was used to make the app scale properly in the future as well as prolong the lifecycle of the app.
           </br>
           `Layers:`
           </br></br>